 NXP eIQ Neutron Kernel Selective Kernel Registration#

-The NXP ExecuTorch backend supports selective Neutron kernel registration for Neutron-C targets, which decreases the
+The NXP ExecuTorch backend supports selective Neutron kernel registration for Neutron-C targets, which reduces the

 size of the Neutron Firmware.
 During the backend’s conversion to the Neutron representation by the Neutron Converter,